DILCISBoard/E-ARK-AIP/index.md

 #### TAR packaging

-TAR is an archive file format and also refers to the software `tar` which is a software utility that can be used to conveniently bundle up files into one file for being able to transfer archival packages.
+TAR is an archive file format and also refers to the software `tar` which is a software utility that can be used to bundle up files into one file for being able to transfer archival packages.

-<a name="aip-package-singlefolder"></a>**AIP-PACKAGE-SINGLEFOLDER**: The package content SHOULD be contained in a
+<a name="aip-package-singlefolder"></a>**AIP-PACKAGE-SINGLEFOLDER**: The package
-single folder.
+content SHOULD be contained in a single folder.

 This means that if a TAR packaged AIP is unpackaged, the content is extracted into a single folder which includes the AIP content.